St. Marys Bay, Nova Scotia: Pre-European contact

-Post European contact
+Post-European contact

 The Baie Ste.
-Marie is commonly regarded as having been avoided by the Acadians until this area was granted to them by the British on their return a decade after their explusion.
-Apart from the French explorations of 1604 led by Pierre Dugua de Mons, who was accompanied by Samuel de Champlain, the are no discovered records of any trading posts or expeditions to Saint Mary's Bay by either French or British.
-As the new settlers arrived in the late 1760s–1780s, the Mi'kmaq passed on to the Acadians their techniques for hunting, fishing and food preservation.
-It is asserted by one source that the Mi'kmaq were not interested in agriculture, and the slow pace of the settlers land clearing did not affect the Mi'kmaq's hunting or fishing grounds, or immediately drive away game.
+Marie was settled by Acadians in 1768 on their return a decade after the British expulsion, but the land was not good for the agriculture they had been doing for the previous 150 years in Port Royal, so they turned to the sea to fish.
+Apart from the French explorations of 1604 led by Pierre Dugua de Mons, who was accompanied by Samuel de Champlain, there are no discovered records of any trading posts or expeditions to Saint Marys Bay by either French or British.
+It is asserted by one source that the Mi'kmaq were not interested in agriculture, and the settlers land clearing of mostly dyked swamps, did not affect the Mi'kmaq's hunting or fishing grounds, or immediately drive away game.